-As one of the nation’s largest employers, the trucking industry faces myriad issues associated with recruiting, hiring, training, and retaining its workforce—not the least of which is a shortage of qualified drivers that reached a new record high of 60,800 by the end of 2018.
-Even as the demand for freight continues to grow in our e-commerce economy, ATA is tackling the legislative and regulatory barriers that stand in the way of connecting more American workers with truck driving jobs that pay an average salary of $45,570, in addition to thousands of dollars in signing bonuses and excellent benefits such as paid leave, health insurance, and 401(k).
+As one of the nation’s largest employers, the trucking industry faces myriad issues associated with recruiting, hiring, training, and retaining its workforce—not the least of which is a shortage of qualified drivers that reached 78,800 in 2022.
+Even as the demand for freight continues to grow in our e-commerce economy, ATA is tackling the legislative and regulatory barriers that stand in the way of connecting more American workers with truck driving jobs that pay an average salary of $69,687, in addition to thousands of dollars in signing bonuses and excellent benefits such as paid leave, health insurance, and 401(k).

 Small business entrepreneurs – long a staple of the trucking industry – have come under increasing attack by regulators who try to negate their election of independent contractor status through misclassification laws.
 ATA seeks to preserve the opportunities for independent owner-operators to pursue the American dream in the trucking industry.